pulumi/docs/content/blog/bigdata-boutique-guest-post/index.md

 <!--more-->

 BigData Boutique can rapidly iterate through infrastructure configurations based on client requirements.
-Real programming languages significantly shortens the inner dev loop because developers and operators can use modern programming tools such as IDEs, test frameworks, and CI/CD.
+Familiar programming languages significantly shortens the inner dev loop because developers and operators can use modern programming tools such as IDEs, test frameworks, and CI/CD.
 By increasing the velocity of infrastructure deployment across many clouds with repeatable and versioned code, Pulumi enables companies to build efficient revenue centers for their business.

 ### How Pulumi Drives Our Elasticsearch Capacity Planning and Cost Optimization Service